ACMILabs/acmi-api/README.md

 * Software: [Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/)
 * Collection metadata in `/app/json/`: [Creative Commons CC0](https://creativecommons.org/share-your-work/public-domain/cc0/)
 * Images: Licence is found in the `credit_line` field within the `images` field on the Works API
 * Videos: Videos are available only via their YouTube link in the `video_links` field.
-Please ensure that if you present them through another application that you provide the attribution from the `credit_line` field
+Please ensure that if you present them through another application you provide the attribution from the `credit_line` field

 ## API server